 If you have different Orchid varieties, they have leaf shapes and textures that are different.
-Healthy orchid show green color leaves and stems.
+Healthy orchids show green color leaves and stems.

-Unhealthy Orchid have yellow marks or dark blemishes.
+Unhealthy Orchid has yellow marks or dark blemishes.
 Stems should be upright and arching.

 Sympodial Orchids send up a fresh bulb.
 It comes with new blooms and leaves every year.
 Good Sympodial Orchids should pseudobulbs that are fat and plump.

 You must inspect how the Orchid that you are going to select is potted.
-Make sure that you select the one that have good airflow and aerated properly.
+Make sure that you select the one that has good airflow and aerated properly.